- This Migration Guide provides the procedures to be followed for migrating home directories from File Servers to Dropbox.

 - Launch Document migration.
 Select All Products >Document Migration.

 - Set up the Project.
-Create project > Create a document project > Name project > Select MSPComplete customer > Select Source endpoint > Select Destination endpoint > Authorization > Destination Authorization > Click on the Request Access Token button.
+Create project > Create a document project > Name project > Select MSPComplete customer > Select Source endpoint > Select Destination endpoint > Authorization > Destination Authorization > Click the Request Access Token button.
 You will then be taken to a Dropbox login window.
 Sign in with the Dropbox admin account to authorize.
 Once authorized, you will be taken back to MigrationWiz, and the status of the Change Access Token button will change to Provided.
-Click on Save Project to continue.
+Click Save Project to continue.